dodo-foundation/linux-learns/scp_command.md

 ```

-Pull Method --> file receive from remote server to localhost
+* Pull Method - File is receive from remote server to localhost

 ```bash